 Local communities in locations where the design of project alternatives would be the same also provided feedback.
 Although this feedback is an important component of the evaluation of alternatives, it did not inform the selection of the Preferred Alternative because there is only one project design under consideration in these communities.
 Communities along the entire project alignment expressed concerns about construction and operations-related noise and traffic impacts and requested coordination with local jurisdictions about proposed mitigation (e.g., quiet zones, vehicle detection).
 Other key concerns that were prevalent throughout the project corridor included safety and security at at-grade crossings and on station platforms; project impacts on emergency service providers and response times; and project impacts on Caltrain service, other transit services, and Caltrain station parking.
 The City and County of San Francisco requested that the Authority evaluate pedestrian access and egress near the 4th and King Street Station.
-The City of Millbrae expressed concern about the project's compatibility with approved development near the Millbrae Station.
 Additionally, several communities raised concerns about disruptions of utilities (San Bruno and Santa Clara), disruption to community cohesion (North Fair Oaks), and visual impacts of radio towers (Palo Alto) and tree removal (Atherton).